 Subverted (and possibly lampshaded) in the Nausicaä of the Valley of the Wind manga.
 Legend has it that a white-winged humanoid, clad in blue, would rise to lead the people to their salvation, as shown in an elaborate tapestry.
 However, Chikuku (a young acolyte) strongly insists that such a creature would be a monster.
 Instead, he says that Nausicaa's "wings" are represented by her pure-white glider.

 Played straight in the On Your Mark video, where the winged girl (who looks a lot like Nausicaa) is held prisoner by a cult.

 The phoenix and dragon-based Machine Gods in Magic Knight Rayearth have the appropriate style of wings despite being humanoid in appearance.
+The leonine one gets Hot Wings, since it's fire-elemental.
 Upon combining with Rayearth, the composite mecha has very deliberate-looking angelic wings and a smaller set of dragon-style wings underneath.